 6. Do some exercise

 Doing 30 minutes of exercise per day, such as walking, running, or gardening will keep you healthy and cause your body to release endorphins, subsequently improving your overall mood.
-But exercising is a unique challenge during the COVID-19 crisis.
-With gyms, yoga studios, and even parks closed for the duration of the pandemic, some governments are allowing people in lockdown only one form of outdoor exercise per day.
+Try and spend some time outdoors, preferably in daylight to boost your energy levels and help you recharge.

 Indoors, remote workers can take advantage of the many fitness instructors currently offering free online workouts and exercise classes via Instagram LIVE, YouTube, and other channels.
 Some forms of exercise, like yoga, pilates, and aerobics, are easily accomplished in a small amount of space in your home.